opentext-idol/idol-oem-tutorials/tutorials/eduction/assess_performance.md

 0.078 seconds elapsed
 ```

-The `T+#.### seconds` reflects elapsed time.
+The `(T+#.### seconds)` reflects elapsed time.
 The elapsed times are output at the beginning of EDKEngine initialization, after EDKEngine initialization (EDKSession begin) and after the input file is processed.

 For real world applications, it is a best practice to persist the EDKEngine across documents, only creating/destroying the EDKSession per document.
-Therefore, it's the EDKSession time that is most interest and variable per input file.
-A simple subtraction `Beginning engine initialization` - `Eduction initialized` results in the processing time for EDKEngine initialization.
-A simple subtraction `Eduction initialized` - `Entity search completed` results in the processing time for scanning the input file.
+Therefore, it's the EDKSession time that is of most interest and variable per input file.
+A simple subtraction `Beginning engine initialization` - `Eduction initialized` yields the processing time for EDKEngine initialization.
+A simple subtraction `Eduction initialized` - `Entity search completed` yields the processing time for scanning the input file.

 > NOTE: The EDKEngine initialization time is proportional to the number and size of the grammars (or ResourceFiles) that are configured.

 > NOTE: The EDKSession or entity search time is influenced by the EDKEngine settings (e.g. resource files (ECRs), entities enabled, other configuration settings), the size of the input file and the number of matches.

-> NOTE: As of 23.2.0 `edktool` reads the entire file and submits that as text rather than using the EDK streaming input APIs.
+> NOTE: As of 23.3.0 `edktool` reads the entire file and submits that as text rather than using the EDK streaming input APIs.
 The edk_samples\eduction_from_config can be instrumented to measure processing speed that reflects use of the streaming input APIs.

 ## Running edktool benchmark

 Run the following commands to see the output:

 ```
-cd C:\OpenText\EductionSDK_23.2.0_WINDOWS_X86_64\samples\eduction_from_config\resources
+cd C:\OpenText\EductionSDK_23.3.0_WINDOWS_X86_64\samples\eduction_from_config\resources
 edktool benchmark -l ..\..\..\licensekey.dat -c test\config\test.cfg -i test\input\input.txt -s 3 -n 5
 ```